electrolux-oss/infrawallet/README.md

 \*_The framework is designed to be extensible to support other cloud providers.
 Feel free to [contribute](./docs/contributing.md) to the project._

+\*\*_You can also manually add custom costs using InfraWallet UI if there is no integration.
+See more about this feature on this [page](./docs/getting-started.md#custom-costs-management)._

 ## Getting started

 To start using InfraWallet, see the [Getting Started documentation](./docs/getting-started.md).